Amicus Briefs

 Gundy v.
 U.S.

-AMICUS BRIEF SUMMARY – The judgment of the court of appeals should be reversed for four separate and independent reasons.
+AMICUS BRIEF SUMMARY – NCLA argued that the court of appeals’ judgement should be reversed for four separate and independent reasons.
 First, 34 U.S.C. § 20913(d) violates the Constitution by divesting Congress of legislative powers and transferring those powers to the Attorney General…

 Gun Owners of America v.
 Garland

-AMICUS BRIEF SUMMARY – Amici write separately to focus on an independent reason why Chevron is inapplicable: the government’s interpretations of criminal statutes are not entitled to deference.
+AMICUS BRIEF SUMMARY – Amici wrote separately to focus on an independent reason why Chevron was inapplicable: the government’s interpretations of criminal statutes are not entitled to deference.
 When construed without placing a thumb on the scale in favor of either party, § 5845(b) does not include non-mechanical bump stocks within the definition of machine guns.

 Harris Funeral Homes v.
 EEOC

-AMICUS BRIEF SUMMARY – This case will address what Title VII of the Civil Rights Act of 1964 means by prohibiting employment discrimination “because … of sex.”
-Specifically, the Supreme Court will answer whether that language encompasses discrimination because of sexual orientation, gender identity, and/or transgender status.
-However the Court decides…
+AMICUS BRIEF SUMMARY – This case addressed what Title VII of the Civil Rights Act of 1964 means by prohibiting employment discrimination “because … of sex.”
+Specifically, the Supreme Court answered whether that language encompasses discrimination because of sexual orientation, gender identity, and/or transgender status.

 Jane Doe v.
 White